dreadl0ck/ja3/README.md

 JA3 is a technique developed by Salesforce, to fingerprint the TLS client and server hellos.

-The official python implementation can be found here: https://github.com/salesforce/ja3
+The official python implementation can be found [here](https://github.com/salesforce/ja3).
 More details can be found in their blog post: https://engineering.salesforce.com/open-sourcing-ja3-92c9e53c3c41

-This package provides a pure golang implementation, that was created to operate on **ClientHello** instances from the **bradleyfalzon/tlsx** package.
+This package provides a pure golang implementation of both the client and server hash functions, with unit tests to ensure correct behavior and performance.
-For this to work, the package needed to be slightly modified to store the values for extensions in the order they are encountered.
-It was forked to **github.com/dreadl0ck/tlsx**.
+This implementation uses [google/gopacket](https://github.com/google/gopacket) for packet decoding.

-By now, the tlsx fork has been improved to support extracting the server hello message, besides unit tests, benchmarks and a faster unmarshaling interface for use with Ja3 fingerprinting.
+The **[bradleyfalzon/tlsx](github.com/bradleyfalzon/tlsx)** fork used for parsing the TLS handshakes (**[dreadl0ck/tlsx](github.com/dreadl0ck/tlsx)**), has been extended to support extracting the server hello message, unit tests, benchmarks and a faster decoding interface for use with Ja3 fingerprinting.

-This implementation uses gopacket for packet decoding.
 Assembly of the ja3 bare was previously implemented with the golang 1.10 **strings.Builder** type, however using byte slices for this turned out to be faster and causes less allocations.
-(Thanks for the tips @lukechampine)

-Thanks to @guigzzz for his pull request on further reducing allocations!
+(Thanks for the tips @lukechampine) Thanks to @guigzzz for his pull request on further reducing allocations!

 ## Package Usage